Battle of Quifangondo: ELNA expelled from Luanda

 FAPLA benefited most from the erosion of Portuguese rule throughout mid-1974, seizing control of eleven of Angola's sixteen provincial capitals.
 However, distracted by an internal power struggle between Agostinho Neto and Daniel Chipenda, it was unable to consolidate its control of Luanda.
 In October, Holden Roberto took advantage of the situation to begin airlifting ELNA troops into Luanda from their training camps in neighbouring Zaire.
 With each movement extending its influence over the local population, the uneasy peace soon broke down and within a month the capital had erupted into bloody street battles.
 On 3 January 1975, at the behest of Organisation of African Unity, Neto, Roberto, and UNITA's Savimbi signed an accord in which they agreed to a permanent truce and promised to terminate mutually hostile propaganda.
 The nationalists then participated in a multi-party conference in Alvor, Portugal, which formed a coalition government of MPLA, FNLA, UNITA, and Portuguese representatives to govern Angola during the interim period.
 The coalition government would draft a constitution, to be followed by democratic elections.
 Angola's independence date was set for 11 November 1975, the four hundredth anniversary of the founding of Luanda.

 Fighting almost immediately broke out in Luanda again when Neto took advantage of the ceasefire to launch a purge of Chipenda's supporters.
 The Chipenda faction was largely annihilated, leaving ELNA as the only remaining obstacle to FAPLA control of the city.
 Chipenda and 2,000 of his surviving troops defected to ELNA around February, which further heightened tensions.
 ELNA had the largest number of personnel inside Angola at the time, and was further strengthened by over 400 tonnes of weaponry donated by the People's Republic of China and channelled through a sympathetic Zaire.
 ELNA also benefited from covert financial aid supplied by the American Central Intelligence Agency (CIA).
-Roberto was pressed by his field commanders to destroy Neto's forces while he held an indisputable advantage in manpower and logistics over his opponent.
+Roberto was pressed by his field commanders to destroy Neto's forces while he held an indisputable advantage in manpower and logistics.
 On 23 March, ELNA began attacking FAPLA bases in Luanda.
 A week later, a motorised column of 500 ELNA troops drove into the capital to join the fighting, unopposed by the Portuguese troops on duty.
 The threat posed by ELNA's troop buildup was proving far more formidable than Neto had anticipated, and near the end of March he appealed to the Soviet Union and Cuba for military backing.